ED-IP/Milestone-4-project/README.md

 - Change the typografy for the main heading in the Introduction section
 - Add a link to Register user in the Login user section
+- Adjust the animation for the SlideShow in the intro section

 ## Deployment